fbpx

 These global categorisations mean the species faces a high risk of extinction.
 To check conservation status please visit www.IUCNredlist.org and use the species search.

-Your image should depict an at risk landscape/seascape (from anywhere in the world), or a species of plant (see below).
+We also accept artworks featuring an at risk landscape/seascape (from anywhere in the world) or a threatened species within a landscape.

-For example, an ancient woodland, rainforest, a coral reef, mountain range, coastline, wetland – any wild space threatened by environmental factors such as a global warming/erosion or by human activity such as logging/pollution.
+For example, an ancient woodland, rainforest, a coral reef, mountain range, coastline, wetland – any wild space threatened by environmental factors such as a global warming/erosion or by human activity such as logging/pollution is acceptable.
 Please tell us why you have chosen the wild space and the threat it faces (in the Conservation Status section of the submission form).

 We accept artworks in the following two size categories (landscape or portrait orientation accepted):